Many of the personalization opportunities outlined in the CMIO Personalization Guide are of high value, but involve possibly significant work.

 Local clinical groups often have similar personalization needs and can get more of what they need if they agree to standardize and share.
 Subgroups can be formed to take on specific types of personalization, then share results with the rest of the group.

-The following personalization categories most benefit from collaborative work on shared product:
+The following personalization categories benefit most from collaborative work on shared products:

-- Appoint a group who will determine how Connect Care's suggested personalization naming convention will be applied to a specific subspecialty or group within that subspecialty.
+Appoint a group that will determine how Connect Care's suggested personalization naming convention will be applied to a specific subspecialty or group within that subspecialty.

-- Even though the most common billing codes are already identified at a specialty level, more specific lists can be created.
+Even though the most common billing codes are already identified at a specialty level, more specific lists can be created.
 For example, a specific clinic might typically use just a handful of codes.
 A custom preference list can be created.
-Producing the codes short-list and supporting the personalization could be a benefit to all physicians working in that clinic.
+Producing a short-list of the codes and supporting the personalization could be a benefit to all physicians working in that clinic.